adion81/GraduationSongs/Songs.md

 [Pre-Chorus]
- Wooooaaaah, when all is going wrong and you're scared as hell Wooooaaaah, what can you push?
+ Wooooaaaah, when all is going wrong and you're scared as hell Wooooaaaah, what you gonna push?
 How can you tell?
  Maybe a hundred bad commits made a hundred good lessons A hundred good lessons make me better at committing